2008–2009 Sri Lankan Army Northern offensive: Probing the LTTE bunker lines

-On May 16, a suicide bomber attacked a police bus in the Sri Lankan capital killing 10 people, including 8 policemen.
+On May 16, a suicide bomber attacked a police bus in the Sri Lankan capital killing 10 people, including eight policemen.
 By this point an estimated 360 rebels and 41 soldiers had been killed in the month of May according to military sources.

-On May 17, the military said it captured Palampiddi town from Tamil Tiger rebels in Mannar district.
+On May 17, the military said it had captured Palampiddi town from the LTTE in Mannar district.
 A military spokesman said capturing Palampiddi was strategically important because it would block the rebels' supply route between the northern Vavuniya and Mannar districts.

 During the rest of May and throughout June heavy fighting continued in which heavy SLA air strikes resulted in the destruction of an LTTE complex in the jungle.

 On July 16, Sri Lankan military claimed to have captured a major coastal town, Vidattaltivu, in the Mannar District of northwest Sri Lanka from the Tamil tigers.
-According to BBC correspondents, Vidattaltivu was an LTTE naval base and a hub for smuggling supplies from India across Palk Strait.
-Vidattaltivu is the biggest town situated on Sri Lanka's North-Western coast (Jaffna lies on north coast) and was a major base of the Sea Tigers.
-The Sri Lanka Army 58 Division and Commando Brigade took over the town in an attack; that was the first time Sri Lankan military was able to capture the town since the Indian Peacekeeping Force left Sri Lanka in 1990.
-The commandos of Sri Lanka's Army initially faced resistance from 60 LTTE cadre.
+According to BBC correspondents, Vidattaltivu was an LTTE naval base and a hub for smuggling supplies from India across the Palk Strait.
+Vidattaltivu is the biggest town situated on Sri Lanka's North-Western coast (Jaffna lies on the north coast) and was a major base of the Sea Tigers.
+The Sri Lanka Army 58 Division and Commando Brigade took over the town in an attack; it was the first time that the Sri Lankan military was able to capture the town since the Indian Peacekeeping Force left Sri Lanka in 1990.
+The commandos of Sri Lanka's Army initially faced resistance from 60 LTTE cadres.
 But the LTTE soon started a withdrawal towards Iluppakkadavai as it came under heavy artillery and rocket fire.
-Later Sri Lankan military claimed over 30 LTTE cadre were killed for the loss of just one soldier.
+Later, the Sri Lankan military claimed over 30 LTTE cadres had been killed for the loss of just one soldier.
 Sri Lankan troops approaching from the east of Vidattaltivu cut off the Mannar-Poonaryn Road.
 Finally, the troops marched into the town and captured it after 21 years.
 Following the capture of the town, the Sri Lankan air force attacked withdrawing Tamil Tigers.
-According to Air Force of Sri Lanka, Mi-24 helicopter gunships sunk two LTTE boats 4 km north of Vidattaltivu around 1:00 PM local time.
+According to the Air Force of Sri Lanka, Mi-24 helicopter gunships sank two LTTE boats 4 km north of Vidattaltivu around 1:00 PM local time.